nileshevrywhr/pluralsight-dl/README.md

 # pluralsight-dl

-some user interaction required;uncomment code for various levels of automation;
+some user interaction required;  uncomment code for various levels of automation;

 blob URLs not yet supported